MTRX3700Dirac/Yavin4DefenceSystem/README.md

 git clone https://github.com/MTRX3700Dirac/Yavin4DefenceSystem [Source-Directory]

 After this, issue commands from within the source-directory

+-**1b)**
+If using SourceTree, make a new branch so all your changes are put in its own branch.
+A branch is like an online copy of your local changes, and should hold the code you are working on before they it is integrated into the master.

 -**2)**
 Make a change to a file in the repo, and commit the change, like this readme